Skip to content

 Do I need a tool for this?

 Not necessarily.
 A spreadsheet works fine to start.
-A tool like Impulio is worth it when you're managing multiple channels or want your posts to go out at the right time without having to think about it.
+A tool like Impulio is worth it when you're managing multiple channels or want your posts to go out at the right time without having to think about it, keeping all your content planning online in one place.

 How often should I post?